mudim-coding-challenges/martian-robot/README.md

 Requirements to run the rover challenge is to have Java 8, Scala 2.13 and sbt installed.
 From root of the project:
 - run `sbt clean test` for project build and test executions
-- run the challenge with `sbt run`
+- run the challenge with `sbt clean run`

 ### The Problem
 The surface of Mars can be modelled by a rectangular grid around which robots are able to move according to instructions provided from Earth.
 You are to write a program that determines each sequence of robot positions and reports the final position of the robot.